hassan-mehdi/grunt-shopify-wsync/README.md

 ## Getting Started

+This package is built to simulate a proper dev workflow, live environment and staging environment.
+Live theme and a staging theme.

+The sync option means you can pull any updates made on the live theme into the staging theme.

 I CANNOT STRESS THIS ENOUGH, This is a package made for my own personal use and I will in no way provide support.

 If you do come across this you are more than very welcome to use it: